Evolution and determinants of firm-level systemic risk in local production networks: Results

 Similarly to the empirical network, ESRI values in the null model are stable across subsequent years, as revealed by high Pearson correlation coefficients (Figure \ref{fig2}A).
-However, while for empirical values the highest change is observed between 2019 and 2020 (the onset of COVID), for the null model changes are more pronounced in going from 2017 to 2018, when the real network experienced a considerable growth in nodes and links.
-This result suggests that the null model is not able to fully capture the underlying dynamics of ESRI evolution in time when the system is affected by exogenous shocks.
-Nonetheless, as shown in Figure \ref{fig2}B for year 2019 (see Supplementary Materials \ref{si:esri_realrec_correlations} for the other years), there is a very good agreement between real and model ESRI values for individual firms for each of the yearly networks, as most of the points lie along the identity line.
-Some discrepancies arise as the model slightly overestimates ESRI of the most risky firms (top right corner), while underestimating that of the least risky ones (bottom left corner).
+However, while for empirical values the highest change is observed between 2019 and 2020 (the onset of Covid), for the null model changes are more pronounced in going from 2017 to 2018, when the real network experienced a considerable growth in nodes and links.
+This result points out that the null model is not able to fully capture the underlying dynamics of ESRI when the system is affected by exogenous shocks.
+Nonetheless, as shown in Figure \ref{fig2}B for year 2019 (see Supplementary Materials S12 for the other years), there seems to be a good agreement between real and model ESRI values for individual firms \cite{fessina2024}, that is yet not able to reproduce the long-term correlations.
+In fact we can observe a shift of high-ESRI firms above and of low-ESRI firms below the identity line.
+These discrepancies arise as the model slightly overestimates ESRI of the most risky firms (top right corner), while underestimating that of the least risky ones (bottom left corner).
 This is mainly due to the sampling method at the basis of the s-GM, for which small firms may happen to get disconnected from the network in some model samples \cite{gabrielli2024critical}.
-These firms then have very small ESRI, as they cannot propagate shocks to others.
+Consequently, these firms have very small ESRI, as they cannot propagate shocks to others.
 At the same time, since the link density is preserved, bigger firms may then receive slightly more connections, increasing their impact with respect to the empirical case.
-Considering global statistics, the average values of the empirical and null model ESRI across all firms are statistically compatible from 2015 to 2017 (Figure \ref{fig2}C).
-However, from 2018 onward, the model ESRI becomes significantly higher than the real one, possibly because the small firms entering the network in this period follow different market dynamics that are not captured by the null model.
-Notably the deviation increases in 2020-2022, when we witness opposite trends of empirical and null values.
-Furthermore, the Pearson correlation coefficient between real and model ESRI scores drops in 2020-2021, during the flare-up of COVID (Figure \ref{fig2}D).
-These results suggest that the null model, which works well both in reconstructing the empirical networks \cite{ialongo2022reconstructing} and reproducing the ESRI dynamics \cite{fessina2024} during normal times, becomes unable to faithfully do so during times of crisis, as the real networks deviate from their equilibrium configurations.
-This deviation may be the result of additional network formation mechanisms at work during that period -- which are not included in the null hypothesis underlying the s-GM.